-Food processor or blender?
-You could use either (I like the food processor) but two cautions:
+You could use either (though I like the food processor) but two cautions:

 - A hummus (or any bean) dip tends to form an air pocket around the blade of a blender.
 It's such a nuisance trying to push it down onto the blades.
 This is why, though I used to make this recipe in my Vitamix, I no longer do.

-- I cook my own garbanzos in the Instant Pot.
+- I cook my own garbanzos in the Instant Pot - see how in this post.
 I usually will soak for at least 8 hours, then pressure cook, 1 cup of dry garbanzos.
 This will yield the 3 cups of cooked beans that I use for this recipe.
 If you go with 1 can of garbanzos, which will give you about half that, you will want to cut everything else in half, at least to start.